 Options for Wrongfully Fired Employees

 If you are the victim of wrongful termination, your first option is to file a complaint with the Equal Employment Opportunity Commission (EEOC) or another appropriate agency.
 You can also file a wrongful termination lawsuit against your company.
 Depending on the circumstances of your case, you may be eligible to receive compensation for back pay and other damages.

 Our attorneys can look over all factors in your termination case to help determine your best course of action.
 We are prepared to use our experience as negotiators to your advantage as well as be your advocate in court.

 Proving the connection between an employee’s protected activity and wrongful termination is often challenging, but that is where we step in.
 We focus exclusively on workers’ rights.
 Our team knows where to begin an investigation and how to analyze data to build a compelling case.

 We may look at your employer’s history regarding layoffs and look for any similarities between race, age, sex, or disability that may have influenced their decision.
 It is also helpful to assess your performance in comparison to other employers who weren’t terminated and look for disparities.
 For this reason, it is recommended you keep any performance reviews and save any emails or memos where you were recognized for your contributions.

-Start discussing your case with an experience Brentwood wrongful termination attorney today.
+Start discussing your case with an experience Nashville wrongful termination attorney today.
 Call Collins & Hunter at (615) 235-6648.